 Sometimes it is what is not said that is informative.
 From all these accounts it is interesting that none actually call Tartessos a civilisation, even with the vagaries of translating between ancient languages and modern, in the classical way we think of civilisations, the Babylonian, Hittite, Greek, Egyptian etc. There is no evidence here or elsewhere that the Tartessians were expansionist, or even that they had any form of military, on land or at sea.

 Soon after the Neolithic period started, people started to claim the land in western Andalucia.
 From about 4700 BC, they built megalithic structures, symbols on the landscape populated by ancestors, thereby proclaiming their ages long ownership of the land.
 The megalithic phenomenon expanded from Huelva and Cadiz provinces, up the Guadalquivir valley into Granada and Almeria.
-The so-called ditched enclosures appeared that are now thought to be communal areas demarcated into spaces in which different activities occurred, ceremonial, metalworking, animal butchery as well as dwelling spaces.
+The so-called ditched enclosures appeared.
+These are now thought to have been communal areas demarcated into spaces in which different activities occurred, ceremonial, metalworking, animal butchery as well as in some instances, dwelling spaces.
 Single burials became multiple burials and, towards the end of the period, regressed back to individual burials, often cremated.
-The huge site of Valencina de la Concepción at Seville is the most researched site that combines all these features.
+The huge site of Valencina de la ConcepciĂłn at Seville is the most researched site that combines all these features.

 At this point the histories of the lush, fertile southwest of Andalucia started to diverge from that of the arid north-eastern parts of Andalucia.
 In the severe, arid environments in the north-eastern parts of Andalucia, the environment seemed to encourage a strict society.
 Perhaps this was necessary to keep rigid control of reserve produce.
 The Los Millares people started to build their settlement soon after 3000 BC.
 Their settlement declined and disappeared about 1800 BC, to be replaced by the El Argar people, a hierarchical society as harsh as the environment.
-They declined during the 14th century BC and the population dispersed into scattered agrarian settlements and isolated fortified cities.
-In this area, the north-eastern parts of Andalucia, the next steps towards statehood did not occur until the Iberian culture became evident about 700 BC.
+The El Argar society declined during the 14th century BC and the population dispersed into scattered agrarian settlements and isolated fortified towns.
+In this area, the north-eastern parts of Andalucia, the next steps towards statehood did not occur until the Iberian society became evident about 700 BC.

 At the same time, from 3000 BC until about 900 BC, in the fertile areas attributed to the Tartessian people, settlements continued to expand without any sign of formal control.
 It was a dispersed agrarian society that did not at first appear to need strict regulation in order to survive and prosper.
 The larger, walled and sometimes moated towns began to appear in the 8th century BC.